-Course litle Credit Hours
+Course Title Credit Hours

 MTH 121 & 122 Calculus I and II 8

 UPPER-DIVISION Course Title Credit Hours

-MTH 301 Introduction to Abstract Mathematics 3
+MTH 301 MTH 323 MTH 3XX/4XX Introduction to Abstract Mathematics Calculus III Mathematics Electives 3 4 9

-MTH 323 Calculus III 4

-MTH 3XX/4XX Mathematics Electives 9

 MTH 010.
 Intermediate Algebra (3) A course covering properties of real numbers, exponents and radicals, algebra of polynomial and rational expressions, solutions of equations and inequalities and applications.
 This course does not satisfy any core requirement in mathematics.
 A C- or above is required to pass this course; otherwise, an NC (no credit) is assigned.
 Subsequent retakes will result in the student receiving a letter grade of (A-F).
 Corequisite: MTH 020